Joshk21758/Joshk21758/README.md

-# 💫 About Me:
+# About Me:
-🌱 I’m currently learning<br>⚡ Fun fact: You are who you think you are
+🌱 Software Engineering Student<br>⚡ Fun fact: You are who you think you are

 ## 🌐 Socials: